 People could attend the meeting in person.
 Also, the meeting was broadcast through the City of Regina’s meeting portal and through Access Communications See details on this page http://reginask.iqm2.com/Citizens/default.aspx (City Council meetings are usually broadcast on Access channel 7 TV, but Committee meetings are not usually broadcast on TV, so watch online or attend in person.)

 Seeing the video of the presentations and questions by City Councillors In future, if you go to the City website, the link (http://reginask.iqm2.com/Citizens/default.aspx) is to the meeting portal of the City of Regina.
 Scroll down, identify the meeting, and select Agenda, Agenda Packet, Minutes, or Video.

 At any time people can send in letters to the City Clerks firstname.lastname@example.org to pass on to the Councillors, and email or phone City Councillors directly.
 And to the Library Board to email@example.com

-The future of Regina’s modernist Central Library, may be decided at the RPL Board meeting on June 22, 2021.
+It was thought that the future of Regina’s modernist Central Library might be decided at the RPL Board meeting on June 22, 2021.